seok0704/banana-ripe-classification/README.md

 	```
 	git clone https://github.com/seok0704/banana-ripe-classification.git
 	```
+2. Download the [Fruit 360 dataset](https://www.kaggle.com/moltean/fruits/download).
+Unzip the folder and place the 'Test' folder in the directory, 'data/'.

-4. Make sure you have already installed the necessary Python packages according to the README in the program repository.
+3. Make sure you have already installed the necessary Python packages according to the README in the program repository.
 	  ```
     pip install -r requirements.txt
 	  ```

-6. Open a terminal window and navigate to the project folder.
+4. Open a terminal window and navigate to the project folder.
 Open the notebook and follow the instructions.

 	  ```
 		jupyter notebook development-notebook.ipynb